ARMmbed/BLEIntros/Docs/GettingStarted/DevIntro.md

 ##Rapid Prototyping

-mbed comes from a heritage of rapid prototyping, and allows you to test code and ideas on BLE devices very easily.
+mbed comes from a heritage of rapid prototyping and allows you to test code and ideas on BLE devices very easily.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
 For information about rapid prototyping with mbed BLE, see [here](/InDepth/Prototyping/).